An Asymptotic for the Number of Solutions to Linear Equations in Prime Numbers from Specified Chebotarev Classes: Preliminaries

 \section{Preliminaries}

 In this Section, we introduce some of the basic terminology and results that will be used throughout the rest of the paper.
+In Section \ref{NotSec}, we briefly recall some asymptotic notation.
+In Section \ref{CFTSec}, we recall some of the basic facts from class field theory that will be used later.
 In Section \ref{FGdefSec}, we define the functions $F$ and $G$ along with some of the basic facts relating them.
 In Section \ref{LocDefSec}, we define $F^\sharp$ and $G^\sharp$ along with some related terminology and again prove some basic facts.
 Finally, in Section \ref{SmoothSec}, we prove a result on the distribution of smooth numbers that will prove useful to us later.